yakovenkodenis/simple-calc/README.md

+## Calculator

-# The most simple and primitive calculator ever
+The most simple and primitive js calculator ever